Note: I get commissions for purchases made through links in this post.

 The fingerboard and bridge are made of rosewood.
 The nut (1 11/16 inches wide) and saddle are urea.

 Dawsons tells you about this guitar in the video below.
-(I think they could have done a better job with the mics on this one.)
+(I think they could have done a better job with the mics on this one, but you’ll still get the idea of what it sounds like.)

-There’s a little more info in this full review.
+Get more details in this full Yamaha FG820L review.

 Ibanez PF15 Left